Finnworlds-Financial-data-API/Analyst-Ratings-API/README.md

 <h2>Legal</h2>

-<p>Use of the Finnworlds website, services like API and database are subject to the&nbsp;<a href="https://finnworlds.com/legal/terms-and-conditions-on-finnworlds-data/">mediastack Terms &amp; Conditions</a></p>
+<p>Use of the Finnworlds website, services like API and database are subject to the&nbsp;<a href="https://finnworlds.com/legal/terms-and-conditions-on-finnworlds-data/">Finnworlds terms &amp; Conditions</a></p>